Griffon is founded as Waldorf Controls Corporation but assumes the name Instrument Systems Corporation (ISC) the same year.

 Griffon acquires Kelkay, a UK-based manufacturer and distributor of decorative outdoor landscaping products.
 Kelkay, in concert with La Hacienda, provides AMES with a leading platform for growth in the UK market to garden centers, retailers, and grocers.

-Griffon acquires CornellCookson to expand the Clopay Building Products commercial door portfolio.
+Griffon acquires CornellCookson to expand the Clopay Corporation commercial door portfolio.
 CornellCookson, founded in 1828, is a leading U.S. manufacturer and marketer of rolling steel door and grille products designed for commercial, industrial, institutional, and retail use.

 Griffon acquires Vatre Group (Apta), a leading UK supplier of innovative garden pottery, to enhance the AMES lawn and garden offerings in the UK and Ireland.